Last Updated on December 26, 2023 by Matt Greene

 Our aim is a PFP - Putt For Par.
 We just need to get onto the greens with a putt for par regardless of the distance from the hole.
 So if you can make one or two for par, that's a bonus.
 But be happy with a two putt bogey every time as well!

 Select a club you like to bump-and-run chip with.
-By that I mean a club you can consistently get onto the green and get it rolling to the hole.
-The flop or lob shot is too difficult and inconsistent for guys trying to break 90 and you'll skull and fluff too many.
+This must be a club that you can consistently chip onto the green with a confident stroke, and get it rolling to the hole.
+The flop or lob shot is too difficult at this stage of your development, and too inconsistent for guys trying to break 90.
+You'll skull and fluff too many which is where you lose instant strokes with a 60 degree.

 I've always loved the pitching wedge to chip with and I've used it as long as I can remember.
 Select yours and practice with this one club whenever you can on a chipping green or even at home.
 Check out the practice routine in the practice section below.

-Golden nugget: Remember the goal of chipping is not always to chip it CLOSE.
-The goal is to get the ball on the green.
+Remember the goal of chipping is not always to chip it CLOSE when you break 90.
+The goal is to get the ball on the green first.
 That means no dropping the toiletry bag and leaving it short of the green with another chip on the way.
 Be aggressive enough to GET THE BALL ON THE GREEN SOMEWHERE!
+One day we will start chipping to HOLE everything.
+But for now, let's get it on for a putt.

 Something that is overlooked is the pre-shot routine.
 Think of when you take a shower.
 Maybe you start with a rinse, then in this order you wash your hair, ears, face, arm pits, do a little twirl with your arms in the air, then its onto the front, sack back and crack then the bottom of your feet.